Extinction Rebellion Plan to Shut Down Fashion Week

 It is no secret that the fashion industry is one of the most environmentally harmful in the world.
 In fact it comes in second only to gas and oil, and if we continue to consume in the manner we do today the industry will be accountable for a quarter of all carbon emissions by 2050.
 It is a destructive and unsustainable industry - yet also a prosperous and inspiring one - leaving many of the fashion community in a seemingly unanswerable conundrum.

-It is no surprise that the industry has been targeted by protest group Extinction Rebellion.
+The industry has regularly been targeted by protest group Extinction Rebellion.
 The group have been staging protests since October 2018 and recently made headlines in April due to their “nonviolent civil disobedience” that caused mass disruptions across London and other major cities.
 Their methods proved effective as they led to former Prime Minister Theresa May declaring a state of climate emergency.
 This planned protest would not be the first time they have targeted the fashion community.
 At the last fashion week in February the group formed human blockades around venues to disrupt the events inside.
 However, with September fast approaching the group have decided to take more decisive action and plan to cancel the event all together.

 Many have argued that this could be a harmful move, removing the livelihoods of many and ruining the careers of young designers.
 It would also have a severe impact on the British economy which gains a staggering £32 billion from the industry each year.
 Cancelling the event all together may seem an extremist move, but Sara Arnold from Extinction Rebellion assures that the group are not looking to put an end to fashion, simply “asking citizens to reframe how they treat, cherish and value their existing clothes”, with the cancellation acting as an immediate wake up call to inspire further change.
 This may seem a farfetched idea, but the Swedish Fashion Council have already cancelled the upcoming Stockholm Fashion Week in the hopes of creating a more sustainable event, making their requests a possibility.